technyon/nuki_hub/README.md

 - Add, modify and delete timecontrol entries: Enable to allow configuration of timecontrol entries through MQTT, see the "[Timecontrol](#timecontrol)" section of this README
 - Publish authorization information: Enable to publish information about authorization entries through MQTT, see the "[Authorization](#authorization)" section of this README
 - Modify and delete authorization entries: Enable to allow configuration of authorization entries through MQTT, see the "[Authorization](#authorization)" section of this README
-- Publish auth data: Enable to publish authorization data to the MQTT topic lock/log.
-Requires the Nuki security code / PIN to be set, see "[Nuki Lock PIN / Nuki Opener PIN](#nuki-lock-pin--nuki-opener-pin)" below.
+- Publish auth data: Enable to publish authorization data to the MQTT topic lock/log

 #### Nuki Lock/Opener Access Control
 - Enable or disable executing each available lock action for the Nuki Lock and Nuki Opener through MQTT.
 Note: GPIO control is not restricted through this setting.